A simple packing list for Autumn in England – brought to you by a local!

 When I go out in Autumn in England, I always carry both an umbrella and sunglasses, “just in case”.
 Prepping for such a mixed bag of weather potentials can be tricky, so the key is to dress in several lightweight layers.
 And to invest in a very good coat!

-Check the weather using a reliable source when planning your trip – I like Accuweather best.
+Check the weather using a reliable source when planning your trip – I find the Met Office best at the moment.

 Autumn Packing List for England